software-tools-books/js4ds/_en/capstone.md

-We initially tried using Vega-Lite directly for the chart, but after a few failures and some googling, we switched to `react-vega-lite`.
+We initially tried using Vega-Lite directly for the chart, but after a few failures and some googling, we switched to `react-vega-lite`:
-`vega-embed` wants to modify an existing DOM element when called, while `react-vega-lite` constructs an element to be put in place at the right time.
+Vega-Lite's `vega-embed` wants to modify an existing DOM element when called, while `react-vega-lite` constructs an element to be put in place at the right time, which proved easier to use.
 The steps are:

 1. Create a paragraph placeholder if there's no data.